RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

 Purchase CRSP storage
 ^^^^^^^^^^^^^^^^^^^^^

-| Please send a request to hpc-support@uci.edu telling us
+| Please send a request to hpc-support\@uci.edu telling us
 |   1.
 How much CRSP space you need (TB)
 |   2.
 For how long (years)